Program Overview

 WSPEHSU’s Dr. Stephanie Holm is interviewed on Health Effects of Wildfire Smoke in Children:

-Dr. Stephanie Holm is interviewed by the National Institute of Environmental Health Sciences (NIEHS) on children’s health risks from wildfire smoke exposure where she offers advice to parents on how to keep kids safe during a wildfire event.
+Wildfire Smoke and Children’s Health NIEHS Podcast Dr. Stephanie Holm is interviewed by the National Institute of Environmental Health Sciences (NIEHS) on children’s health risks from wildfire smoke exposure where she offers advice to parents on how to keep kids safe during a wildfire event.
 Listen here!

 Other Helpful Resources:

-- Washington Children and Youth Activities Guide for Air Quality (PDF) – Guide on air pollution activity from the State of Washington, Department of Health
+- Washington Children and Youth Activities Guide for Air Quality (PDF)

-- Protect Family Mental Health During Wildfires (YouTube Video) – Dr. Petra Steinbuchel, Director of the University of California-San Francisco Benioff Children’s Hospitals Child & Adolescent Psychiatry Portal, shares information on what you can do to protect your family’s mental health during wildfires and other stressful events.
+Dr. Petra Steinbuchel, Director of the University of California-San Francisco Benioff Children’s Hospitals Child & Adolescent Psychiatry Portal, shares information on what you can do to protect your family’s mental health during wildfires and other stressful events. - Proteja la salud mental de la familia durante los incendios forestales (Video de YouTube)

-- Proteja la salud mental de la familia durante los incendios forestales (Video de YouTube) – Dra.
-Petra Steinbuchel, directora del Programa de Psiquiatría para Niños y Adolescentes en el Hospital de Niños UCSF Benioff, comparte información sobre lo que puede hacer para proteger la salud mental de su familia durante incendios forestales y otros eventos estresantes.
+Dra.
+Petra Steinbuchel, directora del Programa de Psiquiatría para Niños y Adolescentes en el Hospital de Niños UCSF Benioff, comparte información sobre lo que puede hacer para proteger la salud mental de su familia durante incendios forestales y otros eventos estresantes. - Environmental Hazards for Children in the Aftermath of Wildfires (for Health Professionals) (PDF)

-- Health Risks of Wildfires for Children (for Health Professionals) – Acute Phase (pdf) – Factsheet from the National PEHSU
+Factsheet from the National PEHSU - Health Risks of Wildfires for Children (for Health Professionals) – Acute Phase (PDF)

-- Be Smoke Ready: Know Where to Go for Air Quality Info
+Factsheet from the National PEHSU - Be Smoke Ready: Know Where to Go for Air Quality Info

 US EPA short video on where to get information on air quality during a wildfire smoke event. - Be Smoke Ready: Know the Color of the Air Quality Index (AQI)